UniversalDependencies/docs/_la/dep/iobj.md

 'his nobility of soul for long years past, as he willed, made me his servant.' (*Letters II 1*, UDante)

-Still, the contemporary presence of the two relations `obj` and [`xcomp`](la-dep/xcomp) might be seen as a special case of double object, even if `xcomp` leans more towards a serial or [periphrastic](la-dep/aux) verb construction than an object in a canonical sense.
+Still, the contemporary presence of the two relations `obj` and [`xcomp`](la-dep/xcomp) might be seen as a special case of double object, even if the relation represented by `xcomp` here leans more towards a serial or [periphrastic](la-dep/aux) verb construction than an object in a canonical sense.

-###About terminology and 'indirect objects'
+### About terminology and 'indirect objects'

 The use of the label "indirect", as opposed to "direct" or "primary", to label one of the objects in a construction like English *she teaches the students linguistics* is cause of confusion, since, formally speaking, it does not correspond to what is usually meant by "indirect object" in Latin and Romance languages.
 The latter is an argument (more precisely, a **complement** in a complement-adjunct distinction framework) of the verb in the **genitive, dative, ablative case or introduced by a preposition**; or equivalently, an argument which is not the subject of the clause and is not in the accusative case (temporal complements and similar are outside of this discussion, since they are usually adjuncts).
 As mentioned before, the 'give'-type verbs in Latin are regularly indirectively aligned, so that the recipient will be an "indirect object" in the traditional sense, i.e. a complement expressed in the dative case.
 This terminology has been taken over directly into English with regard to the recipient, considering only its semantic role, while, however, English often expresses this argument in the exact same way as the "regular" object, i.e. as a bare nominal or a non-nominative pronominal form.
 Despite this labeling, there is no way to distinguish the two objects from each other from a formal point of view, and, moreover, what is traditionally labeled as indirect object behaves  more as a "regular" object than the theme (e.g. passivisation preferences).